usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 # wzdx_sandbox

-Code for ingesting WZDx feed data into ITS DataHub's ITS Sandbox.
+Code for ingesting WZDx feed data into ITS DataHub's ITS Work Zone Sandbox, as well as landing page for the ITS Work Zone Sandbox S3 explorer site.
 For more information on ITS Sandbox data, please refer to the [ITS Sandbox README page](https://github.com/usdot-its-jpo-data-portal/sandbox).

 ## Getting Started